 How big is the risk of losing a job, driven by automation and digitization?
 47 percent of all employees in the financial services sector assume that their job is endangered by technological progress.
 Panic?
 In reality, however, the situation is more complex.
-Some jobs are sure to disappear with automation technology, in a momentzeitThis also creates new ones.
+Automation technologies will certainly make some jobs disappear, and they will create new ones at the same time.
 In addition, by eliminating simple administrative tasks, employees can focus far more on more innovative value-adding activities.

 The bigger challenge for Company however represents the search for suitable employees and the retention of these talents.
 According to the Talent Shortage Survey by the ManpowerGroup, 40 percent of employers confirm that they already have a shortage of qualified employees.
 The question remains, how big the “net effect” will be from increased efficiency, elimination and systematic shortage of talent.

 An example: The South African economy based on raw material extraction, an industry with a rather low qualification level, is changing to a service-based economy, for which a wider range of qualifications is required.
 There are currently too few “highly qualified” workers.
 This constrains South Africa's development and has led to relentless competition for talent.
 Highly qualified employees have a choice there - if the job doesn't suit them, they can leave an employer at any time with the certainty that they will quickly find a competitor.

 “Treat employees so that they only want to work for you.”

 So how can companies square the circle and fill vacancies with employees of whom there are not enough?
 To quote Richard Branson, Virgin's CEO, “Train employees so that they can work anywhere, and then treat them so that they only want to work for you.”
 For me, the following crystallizes from this: Employees should receive the best possible support in career development.